-SOC 350 Culture Change and Globalization
+SOC 350 Culture Change and Globalization 4-F20

 Globalization is spreading rapidly around the world and is causing significant culture change to all societies from traditional to folk to contemporary.
-Focusing on historical and current case studies, this course makes students aware of current cultural changes and gives them the theoretical knowledge to understand, empathize with and assist people who are wrestling with culture change.
+Focusing on historical and current case studies, this course makes students aware of current cultural changes and gives them the theoretical knowledge to understand, empathize with, and assist people who are wrestling with culture change.
 Fulfills part of General Education Changing World requirement.
-Pre- or co-requisite: Cultural Anthropology.
+Pre- or Corequisite: SOC 243.
 Liberal Arts.